dotnet/csharplang/proposals/records.md

 For a record:

 * A public `get` and `init` auto-property is created (see separate `init` accessor specification).
-  Each "matching" inherited abstract accessor is overridden.
+  An inherited `abstract` property with matching type is overridden.
+  It is an error if the inherited property does not have `public` overridable `get` and `init` accessors.
   The auto-property is initialized to the value of the corresponding primary constructor parameter.

 ### Deconstruct